Elias-Giannakidis/cart-pole-ai/README.md

 # Cart-pole-AI

-This is a try to solve Cart-pole AI problem
+It is the solving of the open AI Gym cart-pole
-with simply q-learning and
+The problem has two different solutions.
-because the problem has a lot of complexity
+1. Try to solve the problem with simply q-learning algorithm.
-there is a second code which solve this with
+2. Solving with deep q-learning algorthim whose algorithm
-deep q-learning algorithm.
+explained below.

 # Algorithm.